hairizuanbinnoorazman/blog/content/posts/20170103_googleslidesRPackageInTheMaking.md

 https://github.com/hairizuanbinnoorazman/rgoogleslides

 It is not on CRAN yet although I plan to tidy it up and move it there as soon as I have more free time to work on this further.
-(Update: It's not on CRAN: https://cran.r-project.org/web/packages/rgoogleslides/index.html)
+(Update: It's now on CRAN: https://cran.r-project.org/web/packages/rgoogleslides/index.html)

 So before we end this post, let me quickly go through one of the more major functions within this package.